Grazers (Christianity): Diverse yet similar practices

 Depending on the location in which they lived, the grazers adopted slightly different lifestyles.
 Some of them wore clothing made of leaves and vegetation, primarily from flax, along with a cord around their waist.
 Others lived completely naked.
 Most of them grazed on grass directly from the ground, on all fours.
 However, those living in Egypt fed on aquatic plants in the mud of the Nile.
 They inhabited both plains and mountains, even caves.

 It is assumed that one of the main sources of sustenance for those practicing this life was consuming plants of Asphodelus aestivus and saltbushes; rarely they could also eat bread brought to them by visitors.
 They would drink water by, for example, collecting it from the cavities in rocks that retained rainwater.

 All of them rejected the use of fire to cook food, considering it a consequence of the Fall.
 Nevertheless, some still cooked food by placing it on stones to be exposed to the sun.
 They also fed on wild berries.
 Additionally, it is possible that some of them consumed locusts, based on a passage from Leviticus permitting their consumption, and because they venerated John the Baptist, who, according to the Gospel, is said to have fed on "locusts and honey".
 Most of them lived alone or in small groups, and they all seemed to move at different times of the year due to not cultivating food, leading to a nomadic lifestyle.
 Despite their wild existence, it appears that they had regular meal times, following biblical patterns of eating at specific hours.

 Other hermits with similar lifestyles lived directly in trees and are referred to as 'dendrites', literally meaning 'the arboreals'.

 Legacy

-Folklore

 It is possible that grazers served as inspiration for, or gave rise to, certain legends related to the wild man archetype, which later developed in Europe.